+- Modern Slavery Working Group: In 2021, we established a cross-functional working group, sponsored by two Lead Team members, that convenes as required to address actions to be taken and to review progress against modern slavery objectives.

-Learning and Development: In FY23, we consolidated the above actions with a comprehensive modern-day slavery learning and development module.
+- Learning and Development: In FY23, we consolidated the above actions with a comprehensive modern-day slavery learning and development module.
 The module was rolled out to Ridley employees who deal with our suppliers, have accountability for teams that deal with our suppliers or who are Lead Team members with enterprise oversight.
 The module requires an 80% pass mark.

-In addition to general awareness training, the module focuses on Ridley-specific initiatives "What we do at Ridley" covering our Supplier Code of Conduct (setting expectations in relation to modern-day slavery with suppliers); Supplier Due Diligence; and our Modern Slavery Policy (sets out our human rights position and how to make a disclosure).
+- The module includes Ridley-specific initiatives "What we do at Ridley" covering our Supplier Code of Conduct (setting expectations in relation to modern-day slavery with suppliers); Supplier Due Diligence; and our Modern Slavery Policy (sets out our human rights position and how to make a disclosure).
 The module explains how to make a modern-day slavery disclosure under the Modern Slavery Policy or our Speak Up Policy as well as how potential instances of modern-day slavery will be investigated.

+- Supplier Due Diligence: This includes a process that asks modern-day slavery compliance questions with analysis of responses.
+Currently Ridley has received responses from 98.8% of suppliers to our bulk stockfeeds business (excluding domestic farmer suppliers).
+The process is undertaken on new suppliers and every one to two years for approved suppliers, subject to the identified level of quality risk.

+- Remedial Actions where appropriate

+to either (1) clarify ambiguity in Supplier

+responses including requesting further

+information e.g. Sedex Report; and

+(2) in certain cases, where a supplier

+has refused to respond to the

+questionnaire, the option of ceasing

+to deal with a supplier.

+- Supplier Code of Conduct and Modern Slavery Policy.